 Once received, every application is recorded on our Register of definitive map modification order applications, which can be viewed on this website or at the Countryside Access office at Merrow Depot, Guildford.

 Where an application is made as described above, the Council must decide whether or not to make an order within 1 year of receipt of the application.
 Each application is dealt with as soon as possible in line with our Rights of Way Priority Statement.

 As part of our investigation we ask the affected landowner(s) for their views and invite them to produce any evidence that may be relevant to the application.
 This might include steps the landowner has taken to prevent the public using the route, by challenging their use in person or by erecting notices or periodically locking gates.
 It is sometimes the case that the affected landowner does not object to the claim.

 Finally, we carry out any additional research which is required.
-Once we are satisfied that all of the available evidence has been considered, a report is submitted to the relevant County Council Local Committee, who decide whether an order to modify the map should be made or not.
-The committee decision is made only on the basis of relevant evidence; issues such as privacy, amenity or convenience are not legally relevant.
+Once we are satisfied that all of the available evidence has been considered, a report will be prepared.
+A decision will normally be made by the relevant officer in consultation with the local divisional member(s).
+Should they not agree or if either feels that the matter be dealt with by committee then it may be heard and determined by the Planning and Regulatory Committee.
+The decision must be made only on the basis of relevant evidence; issues such as privacy, amenity or convenience are not legally relevant.